Meru South District

-Meru South District, also known as Nithi District, was an unconstitutionally created district of Kenya, located in that country's Eastern Province.
+Meru South District, also known as Nithi District, was an unconstitutionally created district of Kenya, located in the country's Eastern Province.
 In 1992, it was split from the large Meru District, along with Meru Central District, Meru North District, and Tharaka District.
 In September 2009, the Supreme Court ruled that its creation was unconstitutional, and that it belonged in Tharaka-Nithi District (which became Tharaka-Nithi County the following year).